jf-tech/omniparser/doc/gettingstarted.md

         break
     }
     if err != nil { ... }
     // output contains a []byte of the ingested and transformed record.

+    // Also transform.RawRecord() gives you access to the raw record. fmt.Println(transform.RawRecord().Checksum())
 }
 ```